nick-ak96/CoctailBot/README.md

 ## Run the bot

 Running the bot is very simple, however you will need to get an API key first.
 Contact me, to get one.
-Put this key in a file called `key` in the same directory where with the file `bot.py`.
+Put this key in a file called `key` in the same directory with the file `bot.py`.
 Once done, simply activate python environment that was setup before, navigate to project directory and run:

 ```